hanschen/vim-ipython-cell/README.md

 command provided by vim-slime, e.g. `:SlimeSend1 %who`, and map these commands to key combinations.

+> Why isn't this plugin specific to Python by default?
+In other words, why do
+> I have to add all this extra stuff to make this plugin Python-specific?

+This plugin was created with Python and IPython in mind, but I don't want to restrict the plugin to Python by design.
+Instead, I have included examples of how to use plugin managers to specify that the plugin should be loaded only for Python files and how to create Python-specific mappings.
+If someone wants to use this plugin for other filetypes, they can easily do so.

 > Why is this plugin written in Python instead of pure Vimscript?

 Because I feel more comfortable with Python and don't have the motivation to